bluebillywig/bbnativeplayersdk/common_documentation/Outstream/Outstream.md

 ### End screen

-When the outstream ad doesn't collapse on end, an end screen will we shown.
+When the outstream ad doesn't collapse on end, an end screen will be shown.
 The end screen will either show a placeholder or a companion ad.
 The companion ad must exist in the VAST and be of type mediumRectangle with the size 300 x 250.
 If there is no companion ad a placeholder will be shown.

 The following AdUnit properties will be used to draw the end screen: